gamingwithevets/zzazzdzz-fools2015/README.md

 I, GamingWithEvets™, am a big fan of this channel and maybe cool Pokémon glitches in general, and seeing a piece of history fade away makes me sad.
 So I'm hosting TheZZAZZGlitch's long lost *ZZAZZ™® Super™ Epic™ Downloader™®*, 6 years later.

+Also, I wonder if this would become popular.

 # Where can I visit this lovely "downloader"?
 I host this *downloader* on GitHub Pages.
 I also have a Google Sites page for downloading the HTML locally.